bmw-tech/widget_driver/widget_driver/README.md

 And voila, we are done!
 Now check out that widget code!
 Isn't that clean.
 Just focused on UI.
-No StreamBuilders or BuildContext being watched.
+No nested StreamBuilders or BuildContext being watched.
 No business logic in your view code!
 And **no** dependency being created or resolved!